ddushev/blackdeep-assignment/README.md

 Simple React application utilizing React Hook Form and ChakraUI libraries for building a 2-step form with Zod schema validation

+## Deployment

+The app is deployed with Vercel and can be opend here <https://blackdeep-assignment.vercel.app/>

 ## How to install and run locally

 - Follow the steps and execute these commands in your terminal